Quran: Interpretation

 Principally, a tafsir deals with the issues of linguistics, jurisprudence, and theology.
 In terms of perspective and approach, tafsir can be broadly divided into two main categories, namely tafsir bi-al-ma'thur (lit. received tafsir), which is transmitted from the early days of Islam through the Islamic prophet Muhammad and his companions, and tafsir bi-al-ra'y (lit. tafsir by opinion), which is arrived through personal reflection or independent rational thinking.

 Knowledge of context / Asbab al-Nuzul; a scholar must understand the reasons and circumstances of a revelation in order to interpret the text correctly.
 If a verse is isolated without knowing the context, it can be misinterpreted.

-The Syro-Aramaic Reading of the Koran offers a new and compelling approach to understanding the implications of the Qur'an, based on linguistic and geographical-cultural knowledge that also coincides with the findings of historical research of the revisionist school.
+Quranic hermeneutics, and hermeneutics in general, refers to efforts to understand the Quran and Islamic texts through a more objective and secular approach, using universal criteria and moving beyond traditionally imposed forms.
+The Syro-Aramaic Reading of the Koran offers a new and compelling approach to understanding the implications of the Quran, based on linguistic and geographical-cultural knowledge that also coincides with the findings of historical research of the revisionist school.

 There are different characteristics and traditions for each of the tafsirs representing respective schools and doctrines, such as Sunni Islam, Shia Islam, and Sufism.
 There are also general distinctions between classic tafsirs compiled by authoritative figures of Muslim scholarship during the formative ages of Islam, and modern tafsir which seeks to address a wider audience, including the common people.

 A cedar in Lebanon (Lebanon's sacred tree); Translations made through modern Arabic, unaware of the socio-cultural background and etymological development of the words and symbols that make up the language, can turn Quranic Sidrat al-Muntaha into the Lote tree.